witnet/documentation/smart-contracts/witnet-randomness-oracle/generating-randomness-in-your-smart-contracts.md

 }
 ```

 As you can see, this example is very similar to the [Example 1](generating-randomness-in-your-smart-contracts.md#example-1-bare-minimal) above.
-The `getRandomNumber()` function works the same, but `fulfillRandomness()` however uses the lower-level `witnet.getRandomnessAfter()` function to read the underlying random bytes instead of trying to derive a random integer from those:
+The `requestRandomness()` function works the same as `requestRandomNumber()` above, but `fetchRandomness()` however uses the lower-level `witnet.getRandomnessAfter()` function to read the underlying random bytes instead of trying to derive a random integer from those:

 ```solidity
 randomness = witnet.getRandomnessAfter(latestRandomizingBlock);